Natalee Ann Holloway was an 18-year-old girl who went missing while on an unofficial high school graduation trip to Aruba, a Dutch Caribbean country.

 Despite all of these efforts, no trace of Natalee was ever found.

 Natalee did not appear in the hotel lobby’s surveillance on the night she went missing, according to reports.
 In 2006, Natalee’s mum Elizabeth made a statement that said that the two video cameras in the Holiday Inn were not working on the night Natalee went missing.
-However, in her book and several statements, she made she has indicated that the cameras were in fact working.
+However, in her book and several statements, she made she indicated that the cameras were in fact working.

-The police have said that Natalee did not have to pass through the hotel lobby in order to get to her room.
+The police said that Natalee did not have to pass through the hotel lobby in order to get to her room.